The Best Cars for Seniors in 2020: Terrific Options for Older Drivers

 3. Mazda CX-9

 Here's another SUV that drives more like a sedan.
 The CX-9 offers a powerful engine, nimble handling, supportive seats, and a comfortable ride.
 The cabin is roomy, and the doors open wide for easier entry.
-Blind spot warning, rear cross-traffic alert, and automatic emergency braking come standard.
-If you upgrade beyond the base model, you get keyless entry and button ignition, heated and power-adjustable seats, heated mirrors, adaptive cruise control, and lane keeping assist.
+Blind spot warning, rear cross-traffic alert, adaptive cruise control, lane keeping assist, and automatic emergency braking come standard.

 Tips on Buying a Used Car